H1N1theI/AutoCBuild/README.md

 ## Why?
 Because I got tired of makefiles, CMake, and whatever.

-This is not nessecarily better, infact, is worse at incremental building due to the fact that I have not implemented parsing the -MM flag on GCC yet.
+This is not nessecarily better, infact, it can't multithread or do most of the flashy features that other build systems can (such as conditional source includes).

-However, tt's simple.
+However, it's simple.
 Really simple.

-Hopefully one day, it will support proper incremental building.
+And it does incremental compilation.
+What is there to hate?

 ## Basic Usage
 Create a build.json (I would suggest copying the one in the repo and editing it) and edit until it fits your program.